random-j-farmer/random-minecraft/_drafts/understanding-ilmango-tunnel-bore.md

 provided by a flying machine that is returned by a single stepping return station.

-## Slimeblocks vs Honeyblocks

-Slimeblocks are more powerful than Honeyblocks - you have much more possibilities in arranging your circuit.
-This additional power comes at a cost:  understanding the circuit becomes harder.

-So I am going to prefer Honeyblock over Slimeblocks, unless I have a compelling reason not to.
-In the following screenshots, a Honeyblock means "nothing special here, go on", while a Slimeblock means "uh-uh, this is not just a sticky block".

-I am not going to worry about efficency or account for every slimeball used.
-If the design becomes simpler by using a Slimeblock I will do so.

 ## Flying Machine Timings

 <p float="left">